datasciencebioinformatics/MachineLearningFaultDetectionESP/README.md

 This csv file is a matrix of 6032 lines and 12103 columns, whose values are float numbers seperated by a ';'.
 Each line of this file contains the spectrum of a single vibration signal collected from a sensor at a specific test condition of the ESP.
 Each value is the amplitude in inches per second (velocity) at a specific frequency.
 Each signal is normalized by the rotation frequency in which the ESP operates, in such a way that the amplitude with respect to the rotation frequency is always at the same position for all signal arrays.

 ### Performance dataset of Electrical Submersible Pumps [2]
 This dataset contains the performance of 6 ESPs models operating with viscous single-phase flow.
 Data includes measurements of suction and discharge pressure and temperature, mass flow rate, shaft torque and rotational speed.
 These 6 ESPs models were tested at 1800, 2400, 3000 and 3500 rpm, 11 viscosities ranging between 1273 and 24 cP (1020 to 20 mm2/s).
-The 13 files are available at: XXXXXXXXX
+The 13 files are available at: https://redu.unicamp.br/dataset.xhtml?persistentId=doi:10.25824/redu/AQX7SK
 To do:
-- Request access from the
+- Request access from the https://redu.unicamp.br/
+- Download the 13 files
+- Open the data file, describe each collumn

 # Bibliography
 **[1]** Varejão F. M., Mello L. H. S., Ribeiro M. P., Oliveira-Santos T. ,Rodrigues A. L..
 An open source experimental framework and public dataset for vibration-based fault diagnosis of electrical submersible pumps used on offshore oil exploration.
 Volume 288, 15 March 2024, 111452.